Certificate in Attachment Theory and Skills

 You will be asked to keep your own journal in whatever way suits you.

-To attend the course from a private space which maintains confidentiality with minimal disruption when you are online.
+You will need to have access to technology which enables a Zoom link, from a private space which maintains confidentiality with minimal disruption when you are online.

-To complete any pre-course reading or other preparation such as watching a webinar or listening to a podcast.
+You will be required to complete any pre-course reading or other preparation such as watching a webinar or listening to a podcast.

 There are no formal criteria for a place on the course.
 We are looking for participants who actively want to learn about attachment theory and will engage in the learning process.